aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 1 Traffic Management - Throttle APIs/README.md

 ![image alt text](./media/image_9.png)

-4. Click on **PreFlow** under Proxy Endpoints default, and then click on **+Step** on the upper right of the Request flow to attach a spike arrest policy.
+4. Click on **PreFlow** under Proxy Endpoints default, and then click on **+Step** on the upper right of the Request flow to attach a Spike Arrest policy.

 ![image alt text](./media/image_10.png)